JackPGreen/hazelcast-simulator/README.md

 ### ThreadState

 A Simulator test instance is shared between all timestep-threads for that test and only on the test instance level where there was a state.
-But in some cases you want to track the state for each timestep-thread.
+But in some cases, you want to track the state for each timestep-thread.
 Of course a thread-local variable can be used for this, but the Simulator has a more practical and faster mechanism, `ThreadState`.

 In the following code example, a `ThreadState` is defined that tracks the number of increments per thread: